civican/legisinfo/42-1/bills/C-30/bill_text.md

 **Agreement** within the meaning of subsection 2(1) of the `Canada-Chile Free Trade Agreement Implementation Act`

-**Agreement** within the meaning of section 2 of the `Canada–Peru Free Trade Agreement Implementation Act`
+**Agreement** within the meaning of sec­tion 2 of the `Canada–Peru Free Trade Agreement Implementation Act`

-**Agreement** within the meaning of section 2 of the `Canada–Colombia Free Trade Agreement Implementation Act`
+**Agreement** within the meaning of sec­tion 2 of the `Canada–Colombia Free Trade Agreement Implementation Act`

-**Agreement** within the meaning of section 2 of the `Canada–Panama Economic Growth and Prosperity Act`
+**Agreement** within the meaning of sec­tion 2 of the `Canada–Panama Economic Growth and Prosperity Act`

-**Agreement** within the meaning of section 2 of the `Canada–Honduras Economic Growth and Prosperity Act`
+**Agreement** within the meaning of sec­tion 2 of the `Canada–Honduras Economic Growth and Prosperity Act`

-**Agreement** within the meaning of section 2 of the `Canada–Korea Economic Growth and Prosperity Act`
+**Agreement** within the meaning of sec­tion 2 of the `Canada–Korea Economic Growth and Prosperity Act`